February 5, 2024

 Recommended online resources for COVID-19 training:

-Free online learning platforms like EdApp offer an easy way to put together your safety topics for work and share the content with your team.
-Thanks to their responsive authoring tool and microlearning templates, all you need to do is copy and paste your workplace safety content or import your powerpoint training, hit publish, and you’re all good to go.
-If you want to achieve a better-looking design for your slides, you can also use their Canva integration to add professional-looking graphics, text, custom imagery, animation, and video.
+Free online learning platforms like SafetyCulture’s Training offer an easy way to put together 5-minute safety topics for work and share the content with your team.
+Thanks to their responsive authoring tool and microlearning templates, all you need to do is copy and paste your workplace safety content or import your existing training materials, hit publish, and you’re all good to go.

-To reiterate, there are several opportunities to communicate the workplace safety hazards and practices to your team:
+To reiterate, there are several opportunities to communicate hazards in the workplace and safety practices to your team:

 However, keep in mind that the success of your safety awareness training or program doesn’t solely depend on your training delivery method.
 You also need content that will not only engage your employees but also offer them exciting learning opportunities.
 This way, they can deter complacency and avoid common safety-related workplace incidents and injuries from occurring.

-Sign up for free and start using the best safety training platform today!
+Start using the best safety training platform today!
+Sign up for free.